About Configuring Destinations in Private Access Rules

 Important

-Security controls do not apply to traffic for destinations added directly into a rule.
+These security controls do not apply to traffic for destinations added directly into a rule.

 If destinations include both configured private resources or groups and destinations typed directly into a rule, security controls are applied only to the configured private resources or groups.